Plankske/hb-virtual_switch/README.md

 `Stateful` switches have the option of being:
 - `normally closed` (initial state = ON).
 Default is normally open (i.e. initial state = OFF),
-- triggered manually (or via Homekit automations) or through `log file monitoring`.
-When certain keywords or keyphrases appear in the Homebridge log file, the switch will be triggered,
+- triggered manually (or via HomeKit automations) or through `log file monitoring`.
+When certain keywords or key phrases appear in the Homebridge log file, the switch will be triggered,
-- when the stateful switch is controled by `log file monitoring`, a `StartupDelay` to delay the start of the log file monitoring until Homebridge is fully initialized,
+- when the stateful switch is controlled by `log file monitoring`, a `StartupDelay` to delay the start of the log file monitoring until Homebridge is fully initialized,
 - when the stateful switch is not triggered by `log file monitoring`, the switch can be set to `restart in its last known state` when Homebridge restarts.

 `Timer controlled` switches have the option of being:
 - `normally closed` (initial state = ON).
 Default is normally open (i.e. initial state = OFF),
 - triggered manually (or via Homekit automations) or through `log file monitoring`.
 When certain keywords or keyphrases appear in the Homebridge log file, the switch will be triggered,
-- when the stateful switch is controled by `log file monitoring`, a `StartupDelay` to delay the start of the log file monitoring until Homebridge is fully initialized,
+- when the stateful switch is controlled by `log file monitoring`, a `StartupDelay` to delay the start of the log file monitoring until Homebridge is fully initialized,
 - `persistent`.
 When a timer is running and Homebridge shuts down, the switch is be restored in its last know state and timer will resume and switch at the originally scheduled end time.
+- `One Shot timer`.
+When triggering the switch while a timer is running, the timer will not reset.

 **Note on `log monitoring`:**